You can download the latest GroundControl Launchpad from the Launchpad page. Please refer to the documentation on Installing the Launchpad.

 Clear Asset Cache

-This will delete all files from the Launchpad’s local asset cache.
+Clearing the cache will delete all files from the Launchpad’s local asset cache.
 For additional information, visit our page on maintaining the Launchpad asset cache.

 When ready to retire one or multiple Launchpads, select “Delete Launchpads…”.
 This will remove the Launchpad(s) from the Launchpad List and reset the Launchpad application to its defaults.
 This deletes all assets, resets defaults and removes registration from the application.